modalitysystems/modalitysoftware-docs/CreateTeam/deployteamsapp.md

 ## Enabling users to access admin area and reporting

-If this feature is enabled for your tenant you can enable users in the following steps.
+You can enable users in the following steps.

 1. Login to Azure Portal
 2. Click Azure Active Directory